sbarchshevskiy/image_uploader/README.md

 * Launch the app: `cd client` and `npm start`

-* How to run the test suite: rspec coming soon
+* How to run the test suite: rspec and cypress work in progress